morganstanley/testplan/releaseherald/docs/index.md

 `releaseherald` is a command line tool it needs python 3.7+ to run.
 It needs a config file in the root of the git repo it should be called `releaseherald.toml`.
 If it is used in a python project it can read it's configuration from `pyproject.toml` from `[tool.releaseherald]`.
-It is possible to start without any configuration, then one need to create a `news_fragment` directory in the root of the git repo and a `news.rst` file which should contain a news file something like this:
+It is possible to start without any configuration, then one needs to create a `news_fragment` directory in the root of the git repo and a `news.rst` file which should contain a news file something like this: